jnaiman/csci-p-14110/syllabus.md

 A good working knowledge of geometry, trigonometry, and algebra.
 Students must bring a full-sized laptop computer (not a netbook) to each class meeting.
 No previous programming experience is required.

 ## Course Schedule
-Days will be split into two parts, with the first spent on astrophysical or data visualization concepts and the second spent on programming with these concepts.
-All days except the first day of the first week will follow this basic structure.
+Days will be split roughly into two parts, with the first spent on astrophysical or data visualization concepts and the second spent on programming with these concepts.

 Below is a draft schedule - subject to slight changes depending on class pace/interests.